mtl;dr/summary: Folsom is a big gay leather prom. See you there.

-Meanwhile downstairs is the Daddy Pit, with the aggressive overt vibe of the leather bars of days gone by with low ceilings, lower inhibitions, and a play space – with mixmaster Serge that dark, sexy sound he’s pioneered for years in the dark rooms of Berlin.
+Meanwhile downstairs is the Daddy Pit, you’ll enjoy the aggressive overt vibe of the leather bars of days gone by with low ceilings, lower inhibitions, and a play space – with mixmaster Serge that dark, sexy sound he’s pioneered for years in the dark rooms of Berlin.

 Prime party started a few years ago with our friend Ed throwing himself a big 50th birthday party and then it kinda became a thing.
 I think as the generation of men that survived the 80s and 90s is hitting their 50s and 60s their redefining what it is to be a gay man after 50: active, vital, confident, horny, and fun.

 Club Six is on this strange hellhole block of 6th Street between Market and Mission.
 You should be fine walking in a group but if you’re solo, I’d grab a car or find some other guys in leather and chat them up and walk with them.
 There’s a reason the convenience store cashiers are behind plexiglass.
 Keep your phone in your pocket, headphones off, and your wits about you – that goes for the whole weekend.

 But their security is the friendliest in town, led my mama Chris making sure everyone’s having a good time and staying safe – she’s like Ron’s long-lost auntie.

 Get there early, a few years ago the line for this event went all way down a block and half down the alley and the line inside for clothes check was all way from the basement up the stairs and into the bar.